 (4) The Loire Valley and its palaces: Grand palaces and parks in the Loire Valley.

 (5) Provence and the Cote d’Azur: The papal city of Avignon with an unfinished bridge, picturesque villages in Provence and a first look at the French Riviera.

 (6) Monaco: A short stop in Monaco before continuing to Rome.

 (7) Roma and the Vatican: In Italy we went to Roma (Rome), several cities in Tuscany and a final day in Venice, before returning to France.
 Here is first the account of the Eternal City of Rome and a visit to the Vatican.
+(THIS ARTICLE)

 (8) Toscana: A few hectic days in Tuscany, in the old cities of Florence, Lucca, Pisa, Arezzo and Siena.